knatten/combining-static-libraries-to-shared/README.md

 -rw-rw-r-- 1 knatten knatten 3200 feb.
 2 14:42 ObjectLib/CMakeFiles/ObjectLib.dir/objectLib2.cpp.o
 ```

-Linking to an object library works exactly like linking to a static library.
+Linking to an object library works exactly (so far, but see below for a problem) like linking to a static library.
 In [object-libs/src/SharedLib/CMakeLists.txt](object-libs/src/SharedLib/CMakeLists.txt):

 ```cmake